fewkz/fluf/README.md

 - Scripts can't be required, which means you have to structure the communication between services in a way that can't cause cyclic dependencies.

+Scripts could still have side effects that won't be cleaned up when they're disabled, however.
+Especially in cases where you mutate the `DataModel`.
+In this case you would use the `fluf.onDisabled` hook to clean up any of these side effects.
+For example, removing a UI the script added to `PlayerGui`.

 ## Parallelization
 fluf is designed to allow communication between services to work across actors.
 Events created by fluf will be the same across actors, and state will replicate across actors.